Serve this Easy Bruschetta Chicken with a side salad. We love an arugula base with avocado, olive oil, preserved lemons, and fresh pepper.

-Now a little history lesson – It is thought that Bruschetta originated in Italy during the 15th century but versions can be traced back to Ancient Rome when olive growers would bring their olives to a local olive press and taste a sample of their freshly pressed oil using a slice of bread.
-Not exactly what I think of when I think of Bruschetta but there you go.
+Now a little history lesson - It is thought that Bruschetta originated in Italy during the 15th century but versions can be traced back to Ancient Rome when olive growers would bring their olives to a local olive press and taste a sample of their freshly pressed oil using a slice of bread.
+Not exactly what we think of when we think of Bruschetta but there you go.

 How to make bruschetta chicken